 Does urban density facilitate the diffusion of information?
 In this paper, I exploit plausibly exogenous variation generated by a unique national policy in China that requires all residential buildings to receive sufficient hours of sunshine.
-The policy creates higher degrees of restriction on density at higher latitudes, where longer shadows require buildings to be further apart.
+This policy creates varying degrees of restriction on the density of buildings across latitudes, as northern buildings have to be further apart from each other due to longer shadows at higher latitudes.
 Using data on individual housing projects across China, I show that the cross-latitude variation in regulatory residential Floor Area Ratio can be described quite well by a formula linking structure density to latitude through the solar elevation angle.
-These differences in building density further induce differences in population density and land prices across latitudes.
-Exploiting differential topic dynamics on a national petition platform to measure information diffusion, I show that people respond to shifts in government attention with varying speeds across latitudes.
-Increases in local government reply rate to a topic raises the volume of subsequent posts on the same topic, exhibiting an S-shaped time trajectory consistent with local information diffusion about shifting government priorities.
-These responses are systematically faster in southern cities, where density is higher.
-Survey evidence further indicates that otherwise similar individuals are more likely to gossip about public issues in a southern city.
+These differences in building density further induce differences in population density across latitudes.
+I then make use of observed dynamics of user activity on a national online petition platform to measure information diffusion.
+I show that people respond to shifting priorities of the local government online.
+Increases in government reply rate to a topic raises the volume of subsequent posts on the same topic gradually, and these responses are systematically faster in southern cities, suggesting faster information diffusion induced by urban density.
+I evaluate alternative explanations for the observed patterns.